jessica-marion/ProjetAndroid/README_US.md

 will choose. <br/>
 The parameters are the object, color, speed and number of occurrences.
 Depending on the settings objects will be displayed and moving corresponding to the selected speed.<br/>
-After ten found intruders, users exchange level.

 <br/>
 <br/>